 The expires time SHOULD be a reasonable value computed based on the rate of expected change on the document.
 Subscriptions

+This section forms a normative part of this recommendation.

 To help support a more dynamic document distribution environment a publish/subscribe model is defined.
-A provider NSA allows requesters to subscribe to document events by specifying filters, that when matched, will generate document notifications to the subscriber.
-Requesters can also publish documents into a specific provider’s document space based on local security policies, which can then result in notification events to subscribed requesters if their registered filters match the event.
+A provider NSA allows DDS requesters to subscribe to document events by specifying filters, that when matched, will generate document notifications to the subscriber.
+A DDS requester can also publish documents into a specific provider’s document space based on local security policies, which can then result in notification events to subscribed requesters if their registered filters match the event.
+For example a uPA may want to publish its documents into an associated aggregators document space.

 Each DDS provider also participates in the GDS as a DDS requester, subscribing to document events on peer DDS for any document sourced by other DDS within the GDS.
 Through this subscription mechanism the DDS requester can dynamically build a global view of the document space without the need to perform document-polling operations on all peer DDS providers.